Restaurant brands aren’t found in the dining room anymore

 Restaurants and bars could be some of the worst impacted by shutdowns due to Covid-19.
 The National Restaurant Association estimated that between the beginning of March and end of May, restaurants lost $120 Billion dollars.
 With those sorts of losses, anyone would be looking for a way to evolve in the current climate.

 Leading up to the pandemic, the last decade has transformed restaurants and bars into experiences that are much more than just eating.
-With the continual rise of social media becoming the source of where people learn about new food options, a restaurant as a full branded experience has been equally visual as it is flavorful.
-In essence, the restaurant’s brand elements and physical spaces within which food is served, has become as important as the choice of plate it’s served on.
+With the continual rise of social media becoming the source of where people learn about new food options, a restaurant as a full branded experience is much more visual.
+In essence, the restaurant’s brand elements and the physical spaces within which food is served has become as important as the choice of plate it’s served on.

 A restaurant’s brand is a complete sensory experience; part food, part music, part smell, part decor, part swag.
-Branded items like coasters, dishware, menu boards, signage, clothing, name tags, and napkins all add up to create a restaurant’s brand.
+Branded items like coasters, dishware, menu boards, signage, clothing, nametags, the hand soap in the bathrooms, the music playing over the speakers, the texture of the napkins, all of these things add up to create a restaurant’s brand.

 So how does a restaurant transform a well articulated physical brand, into something that can be experienced on the go and in your customers’ homes?